IMF set for lively debate this year on adding yuan to SDR basket

 ”I think it is important to acknowledge the rise of China, and let them have a fair, proportionate weight in institutions like the IMF,” Frankel said.

-While China has long met conditions on its exports forming a large enough percentage of global trade, the debate is likely to centre on its capital markets.
+While China has long met conditions on its exports forming a large enough percentage of global trade, the debate is likely to center on its capital markets.

 Although still tightly government-controlled, offshore yuan trading soared some 350 percent on Thomson Reuters trading platforms last year.